Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 It’s gotten to the point that even cheap Android TV devices have pretty decent performance.

-The WiFi never felt like it was struggling to keep up, even when playing high-bitrate files from my Plex server.
+The WiFi never felt like it struggled to keep up, even when playing high-bitrate files from my Plex server.

 If I had to nitpick, there’s a slight delay in navigating around the Android TV home screen.
 It’s almost like the Mi Box S has to take a breath before it moves the cursor.
-However, once you get into an app, that delay seems to vanish.
+However, that delay vanishes once you get into an app.

-While the Mi Box S can more than hold it’s own against devices in it’s price range and even smart TV’s running Android TV, some comparisons just aren’t fair.
+While the Mi Box S can more than hold its own against devices in its price range and even smart TV’s running Android TV, some comparisons aren’t fair.

 Mi Box S vs. NVIDIA Shield 2019 ‘Tube’

 The Mi Box S has always been compared to the NVIDIA Shield.
-Even though there’s a huge difference in price, most consumers expected similar performance, and that’s not realistic.
+Even though there’s a huge price difference, most consumers expected similar performance, and that’s not realistic.

 In fact, on paper, the Mi Box S looks almost exactly like the Shield TV.